IRS Dogpiles Carlo Marinello for His Poor Recordkeeping

 In the context of the statute, it sounds circular.
 It’s unlawful to do anything that would impede the IRS.
 So, unlawful here doesn’t really narrow the statute in any meaningful way.
 So, corruptly seems to mean simply you benefit in some way from your action, which impedes the IRS.
 As it turns out, it is remarkably easy to give yourself such a benefit.

 Carlo Marinello operated a courier and freight service.
 But for lawyers and accountants, he was a nightmare client.
 He was focused on making money and delivering stuff for customers.
 He shredded and threw away most of the paperwork he got.
 And it was his business, so he commingled personal and business expenses.
 Paperwork and documentation were things a guy like him just didn’t have time to do.
-Nor did he have the time to file his taxes.
+Smart expense solutions was something he never took into consideration to keep his business accounts in check, neither did he have the time to file his taxes.

-After a decade and a half of running the business, he finally contacted an attorney and an accountant.
+After a decade and a half of running the business, he finally contacted an attorney and an accountant (a tax return accountant in all probability).
 The CPA refused to take Marinello on but warned Marinello to start keeping documents.
 When the IRS finally caught up to him, he had done just about everything a business course would tell you not to do.
-People who are in charge of their own accounts need to know the severity of them not taking care of their financials, they have to be on the ball.
-If you are about to start up a business, do not go the same way as Marinello, look up articles like – The 5 accounting terms you’ll need to know, etc. otherwise you can find yourself in hot water.
+People who are in charge of their own accounts either need to seek help from a tax-resolution service or take responsibility.
+Everyone should know the severity of not taking care of their finances, else the taxman will come for them.
+Of course, this can be easier said than done as tax returns can be complicated.
+If you are about to start up a business, do not go the same way as Marinello if you are struggling, look up articles like – The 5 accounting terms you’ll need to know, etc. otherwise you can find yourself in hot water.